mevers/NA12878_rDNA_clusters/README.md

 Further details and references:

-- The assembly consists of 1172 contigs with the following summary statistics
+- The assembly consists of 1172 contigs; contig sizes are summarised in the following statistics
     ```r
     #Min.
 1st Qu.
 Median     Mean  3rd Qu.
 Max.
     #1006    31736   244367  2405237  1951710 51216920